AdobeDocs/experience-manager-guides.en/help/product-guide/knowledge-base/kb-articles/authoring/webeditor/customization/hide-create-ditamap-webeditor.md

   Each context menu has a controller id associated with it.
 This controller handles the on-event functionality for the various context menu options.

-  In this example, we will customize the folder contextmenu to hide the "Create DitaMap" option for non-authors.
+  In this example, we will customize the folder context menu to hide the "Create DitaMap" option for non-authors.
 For this, we will make changes to the folder_options.ts file present under /src in guides extension framwork repository.

   We are using "viewState" as "REPLACE" to hide this option from context menu.
   We are calling a new widget in this folder_options through the key 'id'.